coalio/Assistant/README.md

 ## What Assistant should support next

 1. Data analysis functions
-2. head: returns x amount of values from the head of the series
-3. tail: returns x amount of values from the tail of the series
-4. filter: returns all the series, except values that do not meet the condition
-5. getNils: returns all the pairs of data (row, columns) in which X is nil
-6. Complete data inserting functions ( such as appending columns and rows )
+2. Complete data inserting functions ( such as appending columns and rows )
-7. Memoize
+3. Memoize
-8. Importing and exporting data to different file formats
+4. Importing and exporting data to different file formats
-9. Pass metadata of the dataframe for any returned objects
-10. Find bugs and fix them
+5. Integration with Torch and Torchnet for machine learning

 ## Contributions